DataDog/documentation/content/en/tracing/troubleshooting/_index.md

   text: "APM metrics sent by the Datadog Agent"
 ---

 If you experience unexpected behavior with Datadog APM, there are a few common issues you can investigate and this guide may help resolve issues quickly.
 Reach out to [Datadog support][1] for further assistance.
+We also recommend regularly updating the version(s) of the Datadog tracing libraries being used, as each new release contains new features and potential bugfixes.

 ## Confirm APM setup and Agent status